Supporting regional employers to attract and retain women returning to work after a career break.

-Career Transition Assistance is a new initiative to help mature age job seekers build their confidence and become more competitive in their local labour market.
+The Career Transition Assistance program is designed to help mature-age job seekers to build their confidence and skills to become more competitive in their local labour market.

 From 1 July 2018, a collaborative partnership on mature age employment will be established to encourage employers to create more mature age friendly workplaces and reduce age discrimination.